Book Display: Poisonous Books

 Timothy Parsons will be performing as part of our summer organ recital series celebrating…

-An opportunity to explore the origins and use of the labyrinth and to learn how to create…
+This is an opportunity to explore the origins and use of the labyrinth and to learn how…

 Explore how the changing seasons have been captured, interpreted and imagined.